-What’s not to love about Flo from Progressive?
-She's smart, sassy, filled with knowledge about insurance and has a certain retro vibe about her that we really dig.
+What’s not to love about Flo, the Progressive insurance lady?
+For starters, she’s smart, sassy, filled with knowledge about insurance and has a certain retro vibe about her that we really dig.
+She’s also, at this point, an advertising icon who’s totally recognizable.
+(Dress up as Flo, and no one’s going to be cocking their head at the Halloween party asking, “Sooo… who are you supposed to be?”)
 But the best part about Flo is that she makes for a super-easy and cute DIY Halloween costume.

 These are items you may already own, and if you don’t, you can find them at just about any Walmart, Target or Michael’s nationwide.

 Using the iron-on transfer paper, create your Progressive logo by visiting their website.
-Since Flo seems to be a somewhat popular trend these days, Progressive has graciously provided you with a premade logo!
-After downloading the document, flip its orientation so that it appears backward on your screen.
+(Yep, the nice folks at Progressive have graciously provided a premade logo.)
+After downloading the logo, flip its orientation so that it appears backward on your screen.
 This is essential for your iron-on paper so that the logo will appear the right way on your apron.
 Print out the backward logo onto your transfer paper, draw a square around it (drawing the lines about halfway between the edge of the word and the edge of the paper), and cut it out along the lines of the square.
 Align the paper at the correct height on your white apron, and begin to iron.
 Make sure your iron is on the highest cotton setting, and hold it on the paper for about two minutes, or until the edges begin to turn yellow.

 Next Up: “I ‘heart’ insurance” button